Mark Mathias Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings (2022)

-- Matz (0-2) pitches for the Cardinals to make his third start of the season.
+- Mikolas gets the start for the Cardinals, his fourth of the season.
+He is 0-1 with a 10.05 ERA and 15 strikeouts in 14 1/3 innings pitched.

-- His most recent appearance came on Tuesday against the Colorado Rockies, when the lefty tossed 5 2/3 innings, surrendering six earned runs while allowing nine hits.
+- The right-hander's most recent time out came on Wednesday against the Colorado Rockies, when he threw five innings, surrendering six earned runs while allowing 10 hits.

+- In three games this season, the 34-year-old has a 10.05 ERA and 9.4 strikeouts per nine innings, while allowing a batting average of .420 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.